-A new report from Clarkson University in New York, USA, has suggested that reports of ghosts, hauntings and apparitions in older houses may be more rationally explained as bad air quality and the effect of toxic mould spores, and NOT the undead chucking tea cups around the kitchen!
+A new report from Clarkson University in New York, USA, has suggested that reports of ghosts, haunting and apparitions in older houses may be more rationally explained as bad air quality and the effect of toxic mould spores, and NOT the undead chucking tea cups around the kitchen!

-Whilst not wanting to have an angry clairvoyant like Derek Acorah knocking on my door tomorrow, or even Scooby doo and the gang chasing a white bedcloth with 2 eye holes, across my front garden, we thought as we specialise in curing damp, mildew and mould in houses, maybe we can offer an alternative view?
+Whilst not wanting to have an angry clairvoyant knocking on my door tomorrow, or even Scooby doo and the gang chasing a white bed cloth with 2 eye holes, across my front garden, we thought as we specialise in curing damp, mildew and mould in houses, maybe we can offer an alternative view?

 Damp and mould, if your home suffers from that, can be cured in most cases, but the long term effects of damp and mould are, by most people, underrated and not given the attention it deserves.

 Some psychic mediums claim that the damp in your home is a result of a spooky manifestation!